splunk/splunk-ansible/roles/splunk_noah/README.md

 The SOK controller owns the shared `[noahService]` values such as `uri`, `tenant`, and the desired enabled state.
 Kubernetes identity variables provide the indexer's advertised address.
-Authentication material is staged in `server.conf` from a Kubernetes Secret; this role does not require the Noah key in an environment variable.
-If the standard docker-splunk `splunk.pass4SymmKey` value is also present, the pre-auth path writes it using `no_log` so existing deployments retain their current behavior.
+The Noah `pass4SymmKey` is delivered exclusively through `splunk.conf.server.content.noahService.pass4SymmKey` (from a Kubernetes Secret); it is intentionally separate from `splunk.pass4SymmKey`, which is the Splunk-to-Splunk `[general]` key.

 Search-head cluster formation is deliberately shared rather than implemented inside this Noah role.
 The common Linux SHC pre-start task writes the stable